How to Make a One-Pager That Gets Results (+Templates)

 I) Use a cover video

-By analyzing over 100,000 user sessions, we found that having a video in the cover slide boosts interaction by 32%.
+We also ran our own study, focused specifically on sales and marketing presentations.
+After analyzing over 100,000 user sessions, we found that adding a video to the cover slide increases interaction by 32%.

 II) Deliver a refined Unique Value Proposition